MediaCrush/mediacrush.github.io/_posts/2014-07-12-State-of-MediaCrush-2014.md

 ![](https://cdn.mediacru.sh/dL6ci4eVJuX3.png)

-ISPs, by the way, who are fiercely lobbying the FCC for persmission to ruin the internet.
+ISPs, by the way, who are fiercely lobbying the FCC for permission to ruin the internet.
 The rules they want to follow would ruin MediaCrush, who clearly cannot afford to pay bribes to get content to you faster.
 You can reach a human at the FCC by calling +1 (888) 225-5322, then pressing 1, 4, 0.